 For someone with a disability, being able to get around at home is essential.
 In addition to home modifications like ramps and other general modifications, people often need other equipment to help them get around.
-Patient lifts are medical devices that offer daily mobility aid to people who are unable to stand or walk on their own with mobility assistance to function day to day.
-This includes activities such as transferring from a bed to a wheelchair, using the bathroom, or taking a shower.
+Patient lifts are medical devices that offer daily mobility aid to people who are unable to stand or walk on their own.
+This includes actions like getting out of bed and into a wheelchair, going to the bathroom, or taking a shower.

 Patient lifts are necessary because it's far too dangerous for a caregiver to attempt to manually lift someone on their own, which can result in serious injury to both the person with the disability and the care provider.
 A patient lift is a much safer, more effective means of assisting someone to maneuver from one position or location to another.

 The FDA has compiled a list of best practices to follow when using a patient lift system in the home.

 Patient lifts have long been used in hospitals and other medical settings, but busy, time-constrained nursing staff may not know whether such assistive devices are available at their facility — or where to locate them.
 As a result, healthcare workers have sustained serious musculoskeletal injuries by attempting to handle patient transfers on their own.

 The National Institute for Occupational Safety and Health (NIOSH) reports that the overexertion injury rate for hospital workers was 68 per 10,000, 107 per 10,000 for nursing home workers, and 174 per 10,000 for ambulance workers.
 In every case, the single greatest risk factor for overexertion injuries in healthcare workers is manual lifting: moving and repositioning patients without a patient lift.

 And these statistics are for healthcare professionals.
 Imagine how much greater the risk is for untrained family members or other care providers who try to lift patients without a medical lift.